 - Pour over egg mix then add cheese.

 - Uncover and bake remaining time for 15 minutes or until eggs are done all the way through.

-- Top with a few spinkles of paprika if you would like.
+- Top with a few sprinkles of paprika or some chopped fresh herbs if you would like.

 - Serve and enjoy!